All Episodes

 Al Yuzpe

-Future Fertility: Advancements in IVF with Al Yuzpe
+Future Fertility: Advancements in IVF with Dr. Al Yuzpe

 Today, we explore the future advancements of in vitro fertilization (IVF) by talking with the most senior reproductive endocrinologist in Canada, Dr. Al Yuzpe.